mit-acl/faster/Readme.md

-# FASTER: Fast and Safe Trajectory Planner for Flights in Unknown Environments #
+# FASTER: Fast and Safe Trajectory Planner for Navigation in Unknown Environments #

 **Accepted for publication in the IEEE Transactions on Robotics (T-RO)**